splunk/observability-workshop/docs/module4/prep.md

     Terraform v0.12.24
     ```

-Initialize your terraform environment, this will download or upgrade the terraform providers plugins needed to run the terraform scripts in this directory.
+Next, initialize Terraform, this will download or upgrade the AWS Terraform Provider.

 === "Input"

     ```bash
-    terraform init
+    terraform init -upgrade
     ```

 === "Output"